Chart Color Schemes

 Delahey is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Delahey has a population where 50.4% were born overseas, with 62.2% speaking a language other than English at home.
-Christianity is the predominant religion in Delahey, comprising 55.5% of its population.
-Buddhism stands out as overrepresented, making up 11.3%, which is substantially higher than Greater Melbourne's average of 4.2%.
+Delahey has one of the most culturally diverse populations in the country, with 50.4% born overseas and 62.2% speaking a language other than English at home.
+Christianity is the predominant religion, comprising 55.5% of Delahey's population.
+Buddhism is significantly overrepresented, making up 11.3%, compared to Greater Melbourne's average of 4.2%.

 Frequently Asked Questions - Diversity